alfredodeza/konira/docs/index.rst

     describe "a very simple test case for my_module":

-        it "has a foo property that is True": assert my_module.foo
+        it "has a foo property that is False": assert my_module.foo == False

 But this is not valid Python!